emeet-li/emeet-li.github.io/3Dprocess/README.md

 ## Aknowledgement

-The webpage style follows https://github.com/DostoevskysPiano/bird-song
+1. The webpage's 3D style refers to https://github.com/DostoevskysPiano/bird-song
+2. The project is vibe coded, where I describe what I want and AI implements.